andy-puertas/devmtn-notes/REACT NATIVE/structuring-your-apps.md

             /reducer.js

 ## Scenes
-- a page of your application
+- a page in your application
 - can see a scene just like any component, but they're instead neatly separated into their own folder
 - a scene can be nested into another scene
 ### For example...